CodeLouisville/front-end-template/BestPractices.md

 ### CSS
 ```
 CSS files should be linked at the top of the html files
+They should be kept in a css folder
 CSS should not be written inline

 ```